Pros and cons of sharing a seller home inspection with buyers

 Say the buyer relies on the sellers' pre-listing inspection report to determine the condition of the home and property.
 The buyer decides to waive the inspection contingency and buy the home as-is without doing their own inspection.

-The sale closes, the buyer moves in.
+The sale closes, and the buyer moves in.
 Two weeks later the buyer discovers a massive crack in the foundation behind the water heater that was not mentioned in the sellers' report.
 The buyer is not happy, to say the least.
 Who are they going to go after?
 Yup, you guessed it, they are probably going to sue the sellers.

 Even though the buyers did waive their right to do their own home inspection, they could argue that they were provided with a bad inspection report and unreliable information by the sellers.
 "Your honor, the inspector should have picked up on that foundation issue!